AM Intensive session

 - Presentations and exchanges (60%), analysis exercises (40%)

 Outcome: The participant has the ability to create a personalized P-CAM protocol.
 He acquires the fundamental knowledge and tools to become a Performance-Centered Asset Management leader, through Reliability-Centered Maintenance, Total Productive Maintenance and applying the Global Sustainability principles; People – Planet – Profit.

 Team building: The mixed groups made up of several trades, professions and hierarchical levels create a unifying dynamic where each one understands his role within the whole.
 The common knowledge base combined with the workshops create a synergy between the participants.
 This opens up new channels of communication and restores those which are dry, even conflicting.

-Duration: 5 days* (40 hours) – also available in 6 days session, to allow more time for workshops and discussions
+Duration: 5 days* (35 hours) – also available in 6 days (42 hours) session, strongly recommended to allow more time for workshops and discussions

 Content: This training session includes;

 - 1 enthusiastic and passionate trainer who knows how to popularize to really transmit knowledge, tools, concepts and above all, know-how